-I really love Matzo Brei, and wanted to make one for Passover, but I wanted to make it a very unique Matzo Brei recipe — hence the "à la Florentine.”
-And let me tell you, this version is over-the-top delicious.
-Whether you celebrate Passover or not, you will love this!
+I really love Matzo Brei, and wanted to make it for Passover, but I wanted to make it a very unique Matzo Brei recipe -- hence the "à la Florentine."

 What is Matzo Brei?